Governor Pen Pictures

 Jo Wood, Co-opted Governor – I have lived in Hathersage for over 40 years and am a mother to Hannah who is a reception teacher in Wakefield.
 A teacher by profession specialising in children with learning problems I visited all the disciplines involved with individual pupils to build a complete picture before planning a learning programme.
 I feel privileged to have spent time with Y6, leaving 2016, as their Governor Buddy as I have been able to watch their development in every class since reception.

-Steve Wyatt, Clerk to Governors - I am clerk to Governors at 4 schools in Derbyshire including Hathersage St. Michaels where I’ve been clerk for 5 years.
+Steve Wyatt, Clerk to Governors - I am clerk to Hathersage Parish Council and the Governing Board at Hathersage St. Michaels where I’ve been clerk for several tears.
 I also work part-time at Hathersage in the school office.
 I worked as a project manager for many years and so I am disciplined in keeping documentation up to date – essential when supporting a governing body.
 I do not live in the village but on the outskirts of Sheffield but spend a great deal of my time in Derbyshire having until recently been a member of the National Park Ranger Service.